Traditional Chinese Medicine

 Both acupuncture and Chinese herbs can be used effectively in treating health issues in dogs and cats.
 Many holistic veterinarians offer acupuncture as a treatment modality in their practice.
 Chinese herbal remedies are also widely used for pets in the holistic veterinary community, including many that are formulated specifically for pets.
 Following is an overview of the basic principles behind TCM.
-At the bottom of the article you will find links to the Chinese herbal remedies offered at Only Natural Pet.

 Here are a few basic principles that are helpful to understand when using Chinese herbs:

-1. Chi or Qi (pronounced Chee) is the fundamental life force energy.
+Pronounced "chee", is the fundamental life force energy.
 Chi flows through the body through 12 primary channels called "meridians."
 All beings start out with a certain amount of Chi, and obtain Chi by breathing it in from the air and deriving it from food and drink.

-3. The Five Elements describes five natural phases of transformation: Fire, Earth, Metal, Water, and Wood.
+The Five ElementsThis describes five natural phases of transformation: Fire, Earth, Metal, Water, and Wood.
 Each element has certain characteristics and governs certain organs and tissues.
-These phases constantly interact by creating and controlling to maintain balance; when they are out of balance, disease is the result.
+These phases constantly interact by creating and controlling to maintain balance.
+When they are out of balance, disease is the result.
 Diseases are characterized by which elements (organ system or tissue) is disturbed, and in what direction (Yin or Yang, excess or deficiency).
 It’s a bit like “Rock-Paper-Scissors”—Fire creates Earth (ashes); Water controls Fire.

 There are many ways that the five elements can be categorized; here are just a few: